alexfernandez/alexfernandez.github.io/2018/building-space-gun.md

 ---
-title: How to Build a Mass Driver
+title: Building a Space Gun
 subtitle: 'The Next Stage in Space Exploration'
 footer: Published on 2018-02-06, last modified on 2018-02-06.